-In manual evaluation of generated context documents, we found that GPT-4 sometimes directly references the input image that was provided.
+In the manual evaluation of generated context documents, we found that GPT-4 sometimes directly references the input image that was provided.
 For example, the context documents may include references such as ``In the image, ...'' or ``As shown in the picture, ...''.
-In such cases, the information contained in the context document is more similar to an extended caption or image description than a knowledge-intensive document which is related to the image.
+In such cases, the information contained in the context document is more similar to an extended caption or image description than a knowledge-intensive document.
 While this may not necessarily be detrimental to the training of multimodal RAG systems, it is unlikely in practice for RAG systems to require the retrieval of image-specific context documents.
 We therefore create a filtered subset of our dataset which excludes these cases by identifying the presence of the words \texttt{picture}, \texttt{photo}, \texttt{image}, or \texttt{painting} in the generated context document.
-We refer to this subset as the \imref subset.
+We refer to this subset as \imref.